egor-tensin/config-links/README.md

 A database of symlinks is maintained in case a shared file is deleted (the corresponding symlink is then deleted too).
-The default database file name is "db.bin", maintained at the top-level directory with shared files.
+The default database file name is "links.bin", maintained in the top-level directory with shared files.

 This description is obviously confusing; see the complete usage example below.